Convex Hull Prediction for Adaptive Video Streaming by Recurrent Learning: Experimental Results

 \subsection{Hyperparameters}

 The RCN-Hull model depicted in Fig. \ref{fig:model} has 543,371 trainable parameters.
 While training, we used a temporal stride of $\delta = 5$ frames to process the video shot.
 The frames were consumed by the RCN-Hull model in chunks of size $L=3$ frames, which was limited by the available memory and batch size used.
 We used a batch size of 8 sequences.
 The RCN-Hull model was initially trained using the Adam optimizer \cite{adam} with a learning rate of $10^{-4}$ on the I-CV dataset.
-The last two Conv-GRU blocks and the final $1 \times 1$ convolutional layer were fine tuned on the UCV dataset by reducing the learning rate to $10^{-5}$.
+The number of layers selected for fine tuning was decided experimentally using cross validation, and the last two Conv-GRU blocks and the final $5 \times 5$ convolutional layer were fine tuned on the UCV dataset by reducing the learning rate to $10^{-5}$.